chris00walker/domain-model/DDD_Artefacts/docs/strategy/8-key-partners.md

-# **🎯 Goal:** Develop a partner ecosystem that makes EFI faster, safer, and unmistakably authentic—so every promise of provenance, quality, and friction-free service is kept for B2C shoppers, B2B chefs, and regional importers.
+# **🎯 Goal:** Develop a partner ecosystem that makes EFI faster, safer, and unmistakably authentic—so every promise of provenance, quality, and friction-free service is kept for B2C shoppers, B2B chefs, and regional importers

 **Strategyzer Lens:** Every partnership must